Nginx

-Nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS-', stylized as NGINX or nginx) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-The software was created by Russian developer Igor Sysoev and publicly released in 2004.
-Nginx is free and open-source software, released under the terms of the 2-clause BSD license.
-A large fraction of web servers use Nginx, often as a load balancer.
+nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS-', stylized as NGINX) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+The software was created by Russian developer Igor Sysoev and publicly released in 2004. nginx is free and open-source software, released under the terms of the 2-clause BSD license.
+A large fraction of web servers use nginx, often as a load balancer.

-A company of the same name was founded in 2011 to provide support and NGINX Plus paid software.
+A company of the same name (Nginx, Inc.) was founded in 2011 to provide support and NGINX Plus paid software.
 In March 2019, the company was acquired by F5 for $670 million.

 Popularity

-As of April 2025, W3Tech's web server count of all web sites ranked Nginx first with 33.8%.
+As of April 2025, W3Tech's web server count of all web sites ranked nginx first with 33.8%.
 Apache was second at 26.4% and Cloudflare Server third at 23.4%.
-As of March 2025, Netcraft estimated that Nginx served 20.11% of the million busiest websites with Cloudflare a little ahead at 22.99%.
+As of March 2020, Netcraft estimated that nginx served 20.11% of the million busiest websites with Cloudflare a little ahead at 22.99%.
 Apache at 17.83% and Microsoft Internet Information Services at 4.16% rounded out the top four servers for the busiest websites.
-Some of Netcraft's other statistics show Nginx ahead of Apache.
+Some of Netcraft's other statistics show nginx ahead of Apache.

-A 2018 survey of Docker usage found that Nginx was the most commonly deployed technology in Docker containers.
-In OpenBSD version 5.2 (November 2012), Nginx became part of the OpenBSD base system, providing an alternative to the system's fork of Apache 1.3, which it was intended to replace, but later in version 5.7 (November 2014) it was removed in favor of OpenBSD's own httpd(8).
+A 2018 survey of Docker usage found that nginx was the most commonly deployed technology in Docker containers.
+In OpenBSD version 5.2 (November 2012), nginx became part of the OpenBSD base system, providing an alternative to the system's fork of Apache 1.3, which it was intended to replace, but later in version 5.7 (November 2014) it was removed in favor of OpenBSD's own httpd(8).

 Features

-Nginx may be configured to serve static web content or to act as a proxy server.
+nginx may be configured to serve static web content or to act as a proxy server.

-Nginx can be deployed to also serve dynamic content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and can serve as a software load balancer.
+nginx can be deployed to also serve dynamic content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and can serve as a software load balancer.

-Nginx uses an asynchronous event-driven approach, rather than threads, to handle requests.
-Nginx's modular event-driven architecture can provide predictable performance under high loads.
+nginx uses an asynchronous event-driven approach, rather than threads, to handle requests.nginx's modular event-driven architecture can provide predictable performance under high loads.